Marine plastic is a design problem.

 Researchers and non-profits agree that reducing single-use plastic and intercepting plastic before it ends up in the environment are the most important ways to minimize the stream of plastic entering our waterways.
 Upon reaching the ocean, plastic breaks into smaller pieces or sinks to the sea floor.
 While I’m always in support of applying creative and innovative solutions to cleaning up our oceans, the best thing that we can do is to stop plastic from reaching the ocean in the first place.

 Rothy’s is helping to reduce the amount of plastic that ends up in our waterways by supporting plastics collection in communities that lack comprehensive waste management and recycling infrastructure.
 Through our partners, we collect plastics within 30 miles of coastlines—the areas where plastics are at the highest risk of ending up in oceans—and give them new life.
 Marine plastic is blended with Rothy’s signature thread (made from recycled plastic water bottles), to create our washable, 3D knit bag collection.
-Plastic is a durable material, and we believe it can be transformed beyond single-use into beautiful, planet-friendly products that are built to last.
+Plastic is a durable material, and we believe it can be transformed beyond single-use into fashionable and sustainable products that are built to last, such as our slip on sneakers.

 Through our newest material innovation, Rothy’s is supporting solutions to clean up our oceans—and making a statement that the planet we live in is one worth protecting.